 Abdulrahman joined the Foundation in 2016.
 He has worked on international development in the US, the Middle East and India, focusing on relief programmes, youth empowerment, social inclusion and mobilisation, and gender justice.
 In particular, he has worked on education and employment policies in Saudi Arabia, and on refugee response programmes in Jordan.
 Abdulrahman has a BSc in Computer Programming from the University of Jordan, a Post Graduate Diploma in NGO Management from Amity University in India, and an MA in Sustainable International Development from Brandeis University in the USA.

 Shereen joined the Foundation in 2017.
 She has more than 20 years’ experience in administration working in various sectors including corporate and higher education institutions.
-Shereen is a native Arabic speaker, graduated in 1996 with a BA in Russian and Soviet Studies from the University of Portsmouth and more recently acquired a diploma in Nutrition and Health.
+Shereen is a native Arabic speaker, graduated in 1996 with a BA in Russian and Soviet Studies from the University of Portsmouth.
 She worked in the USA for seven years where she volunteered in various community projects including Christmas in October and homeless shelters.